UFHCI-BCB-SR-Biostatistics/manuscript-ehr-data-cleaning-workflow/README.md

 This repository contains R code developed to support the data processing and cleaning workflow described in the manuscript **“Managing and Cleaning Large-Scale Electronic Health Record Data.”**

 The code documents a reproducible workflow for preparing large-scale electronic health record (EHR) data for analysis.
-The workflow includes cohort construction, BMI data processing, laboratory biomarker identification and standardization, longitudinal biomarker processing, monthly aggregation of biomarker measurements, and creation of the final analytic dataset.
+The primary workflow includes cohort construction, laboratory biomarker identification and standardization, longitudinal biomarker processing and monthly aggregation, and merging of the processed biomarker data.

+Additional analysis scripts used by the research team are provided separately in the `Analysis/` directory.

 All data processing and analysis code included in this repository was implemented in **R**.